When and where to start the application and preparation process.

 Three to Six Months Prior to Departure

-- Meet with your academic advisor & Education Abroad Coordinator to discuss your plans.
+- Set up an appointment with your academic advisor to discuss your academic plan

-- Submit your application to Education Abroad through the MyWorld.
+- Submit your application to Education Abroad through MyWorld and apply directly to the provider/host institution if required.

 Two to Three Months Prior to Departure